 Did you know that those cardboard or Styrofoam egg crates can be used for both survival and craft purposes?
 When SHTF there are going to be a lot of conveniences and luxury items that quite simply just won’t be available.

-If you are in a lockdown situation, like during the Covid 19 pandemic, entertaining children and sorting out your home during the days you can’t go out will fill up the hours.
+If you are in a lockdown situation, entertaining children and sorting out your home during the days you can’t go out will fill up the hours.

 At best, all the goods you need won’t be readily available, and trying to get your hands on some products that make life easier could be too risky to be worth it.